angular/angular/aio/content/guide/workspace-config.md

 * The `architect/lint` section configures defaults for options of the `ng lint` command, which performs code analysis on project source files.
 The default linting tool for Angular is [TSLint](https://palantir.github.io/tslint/).

-* The `architect/extract-i18n` section configures defaults for options of the `ng-xi18n` tool used by the `ng xi18n` command, which extracts marked message strings from source code and outputs translation files.
+* The `architect/extract-i18n` section configures defaults for options of the `ng extract-i18n` command, which extracts marked message strings from source code and outputs translation files.

 * The `architect/server` section configures defaults for creating a Universal app with server-side rendering, using the `ng run <project>:server` command.